alielkateb25/airport-management/README.md

 ## Future Steps

 This project isn't 100% complete so there are steps to do :
-- build the Staff Dashboard
+- Build the Staff Dashboard
-- build the Agent Dashboard
+- Build the Agent Dashboard
 - Make HomePage
 - Test & see if everything works accordingly